-Åsa Jäger is a young dramatic soprano, based in Stockholm but born and raised in Holmsund outside Umeå in the northern part of Sweden.
+Åsa Jäger is a young, up and coming, dramatic soprano, currently residing in Väderstad, midway between Stockholm and Gothenburg in Sweden, but born and raised in Holmsund outside Umeå in the northern part of Sweden.
 She studied at the University College of Opera in Stockholm and graduated with honors in June 2015.

 During her time at the University College of Opera, Åsa appeared in roles as Donna Elvira in Mozart’s Don Giovanni, Sieglinde in Wagner’s Die Walküre, Desdemona in Verdi’s Otello and Tosca in Puccini’s opera with the same name.
 In her final production at the University College of Opera, Åsa portrayed Ava in Andreas Hallén’s opera Waldemarskatten.